epidemics/COVIDNPIs/README.md

 ## Plotting & Misc
 Python notebooks used for other experiments are found in the `notebooks/neurips` folder.
 Note, that you will need to save the sensitivity traces, categorised by model into different folders (i.e., all baseline results into the `notebooks/neurips/cm_traces/baselin`) model folder for the plotting to work correctly.

+## Data
+Data is in the `notebooks/final_data/` folder in CSV format.
+The file used for Monte Carlo Discretisation, `generating_delays.ipynb` can also be found there.